linrongbin16/gitlinker.nvim/README.md

 > [!NOTE]
 >
-> A router type is a general collection of router implementations binding on different git hosts, thus it can work for any git hosts, for example for [bitbucket.org](https://bitbucket.org/):
+> A router type is a collection of multiple implementations binding on different git host websites, it works for any git hosts.
+For example the [bitbucket.org](https://bitbucket.org/):
 >
-> - `browse` generate the `/src` url (default): https://bitbucket.org/gitlinkernvim/gitlinker.nvim/src/dbf3922382576391fbe50b36c55066c1768b08b6/.gitignore#lines-9:14.
+> - `browse` generates the `/src` url (default): https://bitbucket.org/gitlinkernvim/gitlinker.nvim/src/dbf3922382576391fbe50b36c55066c1768b08b6/.gitignore#lines-9:14.
-> - `blame` generate the `/annotate` url: https://bitbucket.org/gitlinkernvim/gitlinker.nvim/annotate/dbf3922382576391fbe50b36c55066c1768b08b6/.gitignore#lines-9:14.
+> - `blame` generates the `/annotate` url: https://bitbucket.org/gitlinkernvim/gitlinker.nvim/annotate/dbf3922382576391fbe50b36c55066c1768b08b6/.gitignore#lines-9:14.
-> - `default_branch` generate the `/main` or `/master` url: https://bitbucket.org/gitlinkernvim/gitlinker.nvim/src/master/.gitignore#lines-9:14.
+> - `default_branch` generates the `/main` or `/master` url: https://bitbucket.org/gitlinkernvim/gitlinker.nvim/src/master/.gitignore#lines-9:14.
-> - `current_branch` generate the current branch url: https://bitbucket.org/gitlinkernvim/gitlinker.nvim/src/feat-dev/.gitignore#lines-9:14.
+> - `current_branch` generates the current branch url: https://bitbucket.org/gitlinkernvim/gitlinker.nvim/src/feat-dev/.gitignore#lines-9:14.

+#### Multiple Remotes

-To specify the remote when there're multiple git remotes, add `remote=xxx` parameter, for example:
+When there are multiple git remotes, please specify the remote with `remote=xxx` parameter.
+For example:

 - `GitLink remote=upstream`: copy url for the `upstream` remote.
 - `GitLink! blame remote=upstream`: open blame url for the `upstream` remote.

+> [!NOTE]
+>
 > By default `GitLink` will use the first detected remote (usually it's `origin`).

+#### Relative File Path

-To specify the relative file path when current buffer's file path is not a normal file name, add `file=xxx` parameter, for example:
+When the current buffer name is not the file name you want, please specify the target file path with `file=xxx` parameter.
+For example:

 - `GitLink file=lua/gitlinker.lua`: copy url for the `lua/gitlinker.lua` file.
 - `GitLink! blame file=README.md`: open blame url for the `README.md` file.

+> [!NOTE]
+>
-> By default `GitLink` will use the current buffer's file name.
+> By default `GitLink` will use the current buffer's name.

+#### Commit ID

-To specify the git commit ID when current repository's commit ID is not on your needs, add `rev=xxx` parameter, for example:
+When the current git repository's commit ID is not that one you want, please specify the target commit ID with `rev=xxx` parameter.
+For example:

 - `GitLink rev=00b3f9a1`: copy url for the `00b3f9a1` commit ID.
 - `GitLink! blame rev=00b3f9a1`: open blame url for the `00b3f9a1` commit ID.

+> [!NOTE]
+>
-> By default `GitLink` will use the current repository's commit ID.
+> By default `GitLink` will use the current git repository's commit ID.

 ### API